mdbenito/paperwhy/content/post/hardt_identity_2016.md

 ### Extensions

-For an extension of these results to the non-linear case (which as of this writing is reported to be work in progress), be sure to check out Bartlett's
-talk: {{< cite bartlett_representational_2017 >}}.
+For further work in the non-linear case (which as of this writing is reported to be work in progress) where the model is no longer to be assumed correct but instead only (mild) regularity assumptions are made, be sure to check out Bartlett's talk {{< cite bartlett_representational_2017 >}}.

 [^1]: See {{< cite ioffe_batch_2015 >}}.